-The Company established the capital requirement for the mortality risk sub-module in accordance with the standard formula in the amount of EUR 543 thousand, applying the shock of a permanent increase of 15% to the mortality rates used in the calculation of technical provisions.
+The Company has determined the capital requirement for the mortality risk sub-module in accordance with the standard formula in the amount of EUR 533 thousand applying the shock of a permanent increase of 15% to the mortality rates used in the calculation of technical provisions.
 This increase in mortality rates was applied only to those insurance policies in which an increase in mortality rates caused an increase in technical provisions with no risk margin.